Extract or Get data from HTML Element in Excel using VBA

 Extract HTML Element Contents in WebPage using VBA in Excel

 How do you know which HTML element it is?
 Its simple.
-Go to this page, scroll down and find "Recent Articles" section.
-Set the cursor on the header and "right click" the mouse, choose "Inspect" option and click it. (for Chrome and Edge browsers).
-This will open the browsers "console" window, highlighting the element.
+Go to the home page, scroll down and find "Latest Articles" section.
+Set the cursor on the header and right click the mouse, choose Inspect option and click it.
+(This is for Chrome and Edge browsers).
+It will open the browsers console window, highlighting the element.

 Open an Excel file and save the file in .xlsm format (macro format).
 Then, press Ctrl+F11 to open the VBA editor.